paulocoutinhox/pyaa/docs/api.md

 # API

-The PyAA project is configured to use Django Ninja.
+The PyAA project is configured to use FastAPI.

 All URLs to the APIs are inside path `DOMAIN + API + RESOURCE`, example: